zh3nru/n8n-automation-services/README.md

   - Telegram
   - Google Gemini
   - OpenAI GPT
-- Adjust labels, folder paths, and Google Sheet IDs as needed.
+- Adjust labels, folder paths, and Google Sheet rows and IDs as needed.
 - Configure trigger intervals to match your specific needs.